under the cold and darkly sky / you trip the light and go…

 in december 2016, we put our dog Sterling to sleep in our living room, to a david bowie mix on shuffle. bowie died in january that year, and it all seemed fitting. now, i can’t listen to absolute beginners, the track that randomly came on as Sterling drifted off, without losing my shit. i can’t even write about it here, can’t even think about that song, without a deep-breath pause to hold back tears.

-but that melodic association’s about Sterling, not bowie.
+but the sadness in that melodic association is about Sterling, not bowie.

 you’re emotion in motion, my magical potion…